nessalc/MSWordToolbox/README.md

     4. Replace "" [U+F057] in Symbol font with "Ω" [U+03A9] in the font of the "Normal" style.
     5. Replace a "u" preceding any SI unit with "μ" [U+03BC]
     6. Replace "msec", "mSec", and "mS" with "ms"
-    7. Replace "μsec", "μSec", and "μS" with "μs"
+    7. Replace "μsec", "μSec", "μS", "usec", "uSec", and "uS" with "μs"
-        - [ ] TODO: include usec, uSec, and uS
     8. Replace the word "ohm" if it follows an SI prefix character
     9. Replace a superscript "o", "º" [U+00A7] or "⁰" [U+2070] (sometimes incorrectly used as degree signs) with "°" [U+00B0]
     10. Replace "K" with "k" if used as an SI prefix
-    11. Replace various dashes with a hyphen-minus
+    11. TODO: Replace certain dashes with a hyphen-minus (for use in float.Parse)
-        - [ ] TODO: make this step more discriminating&mdash;probably needs a better regex
 2. Iterate through matches of the [regex](#the-regex)
     1. Capture all units in the regex (see groups)
     2. See if the units are in agreement (or if there's only one)